octobercms/docs/3.x/extend/resources/publishing-packages.md

 ## Private Plugins and Themes

 Composer allows you to add private repositories from GitHub and other providers to your October CMS projects.
-Make sure you have followed the same instructions for [publishing plugins](#oc-publishing-plugins) and [themes](#oc-publishing-themes) respectively.
+Make sure you have followed the same instructions for publishing plugins and themes respectively.

 In all cases, you should have a copy of your private plugin or theme stored somewhere available to the main project.
 The `plugin:install` and `theme:install` commands can be used to install private plugins from either a remote or local source.
 This will add the location to your composer file and install it like any other package.

-#### Install from a remote source
+#### Install from a Remote Source

 Use the `--from` option to specify the location to your remote source when installing.